Article Table Of Contents

 There You Have It Mr. Or Mrs. Wisconsin Cheapskate

-If you're looking at the cost of living numbers in Wisconsin, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Wisconsin, this is an accurate list of the most affordable places to live in Wisconsin for 2020.

 Here's a look at the most expensive cities in Wisconsin according to the data:

 - Best Places To Raise A Family In Wisconsin